cseanburns/electronic_resource_mgmt/src/08-workflow.md

 Our readings in this section provide foundational insights into the complex workflows involved in electronic resource management (ERM).
-These articles guide us through key concepts like knowledge bases, workflow-based standards, and the challenges of integrating electornic resources into library systems.
+These articles guide us through key concepts like knowledge bases, workflow-based standards, and the challenges of integrating electronic resources into library systems.
-The readings will help us understand how libraries navigate the technical and financial aspects of managing electronic resources and will contextualize topics on licensing, budgeting, and systems interoperability.
+The readings show how libraries navigate the technical and financial aspects of managing electronic resources and contextualize topics on licensing, budgeting, and systems interoperability.

+The first [Anderson article (chapter 2)][anderson2014a] helps us understand the role of knowledge bases in ER management, particularly how they function alongside integrated library systems (ILS), then later as separate ERM systems, and finally as modules in ILSes.
+This latter development resulted in the development of library service platforms (LSPs).

+Anderson frames resource management by discussing five parts: knowledge bases, budgets, administration, licensing, and reports.
+It outlines the challenges these systems face for these parts to work together.
+The article also introduces emerging concepts like licensing, COUNTER, and SUSHI, which are topics that will be explored more thoroughly later.

-> An ERM **knowledge base** is a centralized repository of structured information about library holdings.
+> An ERM **knowledge base (KB)** contains a repository of structured information about library holdings.
-> It is used to facilitate the management and access of electronic resources.
+> Multiple KBs exist and are used to facilitate the management and access of electronic resources.
-> It typically includes metadata about electronic journals, databases, e-books, and other digital assets that librarians manage.
+> They typically includes metadata about electronic journals, databases, e-books, and other digital assets that librarians manage.
-> Example metadata should include inventory information or holdings data such as:
+> The most basic KB should contain metadata about inventory information or holdings data such as:
 > publication title, identifiers like ISSNs for serials, ISBNs for monographs, etc.
+> But KBs are also used to manage catalog data, link resolver data, interlibrary loans, subscription information, and more.
 > There are several KB products, but as an example, see [GOKb Global Open Knolwedge Base][gokb])
 > and a list of publications about this open source product: [GOKb Publications][gokb_pubs].

-The first [Anderson article (chapter 2)][anderson2014a] helps us understand the role of a knowledge base in ERM, particularly how it functions alongside integrated library systems and ERM systems.
-It outlines the challenges these systems face when working together and introduces emerging concepts like licensing, COUNTER, and SUSHI, which are topics that will be explored more thoroughly later.

 In [Anderson's second article (chapter 3)][anderson2014b], the emphasis shifts to the importance of analyzing a library's workflow before selecting ERM software.